Virtual Education Programs

 Virtual Public Lectures

-While we await the ability to have larger congregations of people again, we are offering our popular monthly public lectures in an online-only format.
+We are offering our popular monthly public lectures in an online-only format at this time.
 Each month we highlight a different topic and invite an expert guest speaker as a way to educate our community.
 We hope you’ll join us for these free informative programs.

 Invasive Species of Florida